Stable salt reactor: Consumption of nuclear waste

-Other stable salt reactor designs

-Stable salt reactor technology is highly flexible and can be adapted to several different reactor designs.
-The use of molten salt fuel in standard fuel assemblies allows stable salt versions of many of the large variety of nuclear reactors considered for development worldwide.
-The industry’s focus today however is to allow rapid development and roll out of low-cost reactors.

-Another design now in development, by MoltexFLEX Ltd., is the FLEX reactor, a thermal spectrum SSR fuelled by low-enriched uranium (around 6%).
-The FLEX reactor may be more suited to nations without an existing nuclear fleet and concerns about waste.
-It is moderated with graphite as part of the fuel assembly and has significant peaking plant capabilities.

-Moltex Energy Canada Inc., Moltex Energy USA LLC and MoltexFLEX Ltd. have also conceptualized a thorium breeding version of the SSR (SSR-Th).
-This reactor would contain thorium in the coolant salt, which could breed new fuel.
-Thorium is an abundant fuel source that can provide energy security to nations that do not have their own uranium reserves.

-With this range of reactor options and the large global reserves of uranium and thorium available, SSRs could fuel the planet for several thousands of years.

 Economics

 The capital cost of the SSR-W was estimated at $1,950/kW USD by an independent UK nuclear engineering firm.
 For comparison, the capital cost of a modern pulverized coal power station in the United States is $3,250/kW and the cost of large-scale nuclear is $5,500/kW.
 Further reductions to this cost are expected for modular factory-based construction.

 This low capital cost results in a levelised cost of electricity (LCOE) of $44.64/MWh USD with substantial potential for further reductions, because of the greater simplicity and intrinsic safety of the SSR.

 Given the pre-commercial nature of the technology, the figures for capital cost and LCOE are estimates, and may increase or decrease during completion of the development and licensing processes.

 The International Energy Agency predicts that nuclear power will maintain a constant small role in the global energy supply, with a market opportunity of 219 GWe up to 2040.
 With the improved economics of the SSR, Moltex Energy predicts that it has the potential to access a market of over 1,300 GWe by 2040.